 Landmark West’s Youth Education Program

-Since 1995, LANDMARK WEST! has made learning about architecture, neighborhood history and historic preservation come alive with our education program, Keeping the Past for the Future!
-Using lessons, walking tours, and hands-on design and building projects– free to NYC public schools – LW! is raising the next generation of preservationists and community advocates.
+Since 1995, LANDMARK WEST! has brought architecture, neighborhood history, and historic preservation to life through our youth education program, Keeping the Past for the Future.
+Free to NYC public schools, KPF uses lessons, walking tours, and hands-on design and building projects to raise the next generation of preservationists and community advocates.

 Keeping the Past for the Future

-Our education program goal is to produce proud, knowledgable neighborhood leaders and preservation advocates throughout the various populations of the Upper West Side.
-The program offers several different workshop options.
-These are multi-visit, interdisciplinary workshops which use the built environment as a lens through which to study history, language, math, and art.
+The goal of LANDMARK WEST’s classroom-based education program is to produce proud, knowledgeable future Upper West Side neighborhood leaders and preservation advocates.
+KPF offers several workshop options for various class levels.
+These multi-visit, interdisciplinary workshops use the built environment as a lens through which to study history, language, math, and art.
 LW! works with the classroom teacher to adapt each program to their class’ specific needs.
 All programs meet the Common Core Learning Standards and are available in Spanish and English.
-We currently work with elementary grades K through 5, but are developing curricula for the upper grades.
+We currently work with elementary grades K through 5, but curricula for upper grades is available.
 We serve a diverse student body reflecting the culturally, racially, and economically diverse population of the Upper West Side.

 Keeping the Past for the Future is funded by private contributions and public funds from the New York State Council on the Arts, the New York City Department of Cultural Affairs, in partnership with the City Council, and the New York State Legislature.
 To inquire about having your school partner with Keeping the Past for the Future, please contact Education@LandmarkWest.org